MalleNur/project-milestone4/README.md

    - Content

-     The site admin will be in charge of creating the content as constructing books and meetup items.
+     The site admin will be in charge of creating the content as constructing books and meet & greet items.
      Details of the books will be displyed below the image on smaller screens and shift to the right of the image on larger screens.
      It will also be the same for the book list as well as the meetup book.
      There will be a default placeholder image shown in place of the user choosing a bookcover image.